 The Edge of Memory is an important book that explores the wider implications for our knowledge of how human society has developed through the millennia.

-Climate Change and the People’s Health by Sharon Friel — Climate Change and the People’s Health offers a brave and ambitious new framework for understanding how our planet’s two greatest existential threats comingle, complement, and amplify one another — and what can be done to mitigate future harm.
+Climate Change and the People's Health offers a brave and ambitious new framework for understanding how our planet's two greatest existential threats comingle, complement, and amplify one another -- and what can be done to mitigate future harm.
 In doing so it posits three new modes of thinking:

 · That climate change interacts with the social determinants of health and exacerbates existing health inequities